jkauerl/jkauerl/README.md

 # Hi 👋, I'm Javier Kauer

-### A Master of Science, specializing in Computer Science student - all the way from Chile!
+🎓 A **Master of Science, specializing in Computer Science** student – all the way from Chile!
-### Completed a 4-year Bachelor of Science in Engineering, specializing in Computer Science -still recovering.
+✅ Completed a 4-year **Bachelor of Science in Engineering, specializing in Computer Science** – still recovering.

-### Currently (unwillingly) multitasking:
+Currently (unwillingly) multitasking:
 - 🧑‍💻 Working Part-time as a Software Engineer
-- 📚 Writing my thesis on *Gradual Programming Languages with Nominal Subtyping* (or something like that - please send help!)
+- 📚 Writing my thesis on *Gradual Programming Languages with Nominal Subtyping* (or something like that – please send help!)
 - 🧠 Allegedly maintaining work-life balance (emphasis on “allegedly”)

 ---